Fourth Annual Conference of the Menstruation Research Network (UK)

 University of East London

-The 2025 Menstruation Research Network Conference will explore the vital theme of Dignity, Health, and Inequalities, focusing on how social, cultural, and economic disparities shape menstrual experiences.
-This interdisciplinary event will bring together voices from across sectors to share insights, discuss challenges, and generate innovative solutions for addressing poor menstrual health and equity in both the Global North and the South.
+The 2025 Menstruation Research Network Conference explored the vital theme of Dignity, Health, and Inequalities, focusing on how social, cultural, and economic disparities shape menstrual experiences.
+This interdisciplinary event brought together voices from across sectors to share insights, discuss challenges, and generate innovative solutions for addressing poor menstrual health and equity in both the Global North and the South.

 Dignity in menstruation goes beyond access to products—it’s about tackling the ways stigma and exclusion erode agency and limit opportunities.
 For millions worldwide, menstruation remains surrounded by misinformation and silence, affecting not only personal experiences but also broader social and economic outcomes.
 From underdiagnosed conditions like endometriosis and anaemia to the environmental challenges of menstrual waste and the societal restrictions that hinder full participation in both public and private life, this conference seeks to unpack these interconnected issues and foster approaches that advance equity and inclusion.

-Building on the success of previous years, the conference will feature plenary sessions, poster presentations, workshops, and roundtable discussions designed to espouse collaboration and interdisciplinary dialogue.
-Special sessions like creative showcases and an open forum will offer dynamic spaces for innovative ideas and diverse perspectives.
+Building on the success of previous years, the conference featured plenary sessions, poster presentations, workshops, and roundtable discussions designed to espouse collaboration and interdisciplinary dialogue.
+Special sessions like creative showcases and an open forum offered dynamic spaces for innovative ideas and diverse perspectives.

-So, whether you’re a researcher, healthcare professional, advocate, policymaker, educator, artist, or student, we invite you to join us in shaping the conversation and driving change toward a future where menstruation is fully understood, valued, and free from stigma.
+Researchers, healthcare professionals, advocates, policymakers, educators, artists, or students were invited to join us in shaping the conversation and driving change toward a future where menstruation is fully understood, valued, and free from stigma.

 Topics for consideration: